FlowFuse/website/src/handbook/product/pricing.md

 ## Cloud instances

-On the FlowForge Cloud, different levels of pricing is offered based on the resources that the instance has available (CPU/Mem).
+On the FlowFuse Cloud, different levels of pricing is offered based on the resources that the instance has available (CPU/Mem).
 The price point is defined by the instance type which allows for an abstraction of stacks and billing.
 Additional features may also be defined by the instance type, for example: Custom Domains support.

-Self-managed FlowForge installs are licensed based on the number of Node-RED instances, regardless of available resources for each.
-Open source installs are limited to 50 instances per FlowForge installation, and some features for instances aren't available, for example Persistent Context.
+Self-managed FlowFuse installs are licensed based on the number of Node-RED instances, regardless of available resources for each.
+Open source installs are limited to 50 instances per FlowFuse installation, and some features for instances aren't available, for example Persistent Context.

 ## Devices